 Take Action to Protect Your Rights if You Get Hurt

 Unfortunately, many people sustain injuries because of workplace hazards and unsafe conditions.
 In too many cases, workers end up being taken advantage of by employers and insurance companies alike.
 If you have been injured at work, here are some steps you can take to ensure your well-being.

 - Seek medical attention for your injuries as soon as possible.

 - The medical provider might have you sign an A-9 form before treating you.
-This form states that you might be responsible for paying medical bills if the claim is rejected by the Workers’ Compensation Board, or if you do not pursue a workers’ compensation claim.
+This form states that you might be responsible for paying medical bills if the Workers’ Compensation Board rejects the claim or if you do not pursue a workers’ compensation claim.

 - Inform your boss as soon as possible.
-If you are pursuing a workers’ compensation claim, you only have thirty days to formally notify your employer of your injury in writing.
+If you are pursuing a workers’ compensation claim, you only have thirty days to notify your employer of your injury in writing formally.
 After this time period, you may lose your rights to worker’s compensation benefits.

 - If you are pursuing a workers’ compensation claim, fill out a C-3 form, then send it to your nearest Workers’ Compensation Board office.
 You have two years to file a claim, starting from the date of the injury.
-If you do not file a claim within this time, you may lose your right to benefits.
+You may lose your right to benefits if you do not file a claim within this time.

 - If you are filing a personal injury claim, it may be extremely beneficial for you to seek legal advice.
 Only a professionally trained attorney can help you with the details of a complex personal injury case.